Mercedes Delpino: Personal life and legacy

-Delpino and Lahr had a son together, Herbert E. Lahr, in 1928.
-They were married until 1939, when the marriage was annulled on the basis of her longterm chronic mental illness, so that he was able to remarry.
+Delpino and Lahr had a son together, Herbert Edward Lahr, in 1928.
+They were married from 1929 until 1939, when the marriage was annulled on the basis of her longterm chronic mental illness, so that he was able to remarry.
 She was institutionalized, and later lived in her sister Isabel's home.
 She died at home in 1965, aged 67 years, in Tucson, Arizona.
 The play Max and Maxie by James McLure is a fictionalized account of her life with Lahr; the Maxie character, based on Delpino, was played by Sandy Roveta in the show's 1989 New York run.